common name: proturans

 Early woodcut of the first published illustrations of Protura (Berlese 1907).

-Little is known about the ecology of Protura including diet.
+Little is known about the ecology of Protura, including their diet.
 In culture, proturans have been observed feeding on mycorrhizal fungi, dead Acari, and mushroom powder.
 Early taxonomic work led researchers to believe Protura were a sister group to the Collembola.
-Recent phylogenetic examinations have revealed very large differences between proturans and other insect orders.
-Presently, there are nearly 500 species described within eight families found worldwide.
+Recent phylogenetic examinations revealed very large differences between proturans and the insect orders.
+Once considered insects, proturans are now listed as an order in the class Entognatha, though Protura may also be a separate class.
+Presently, there are over 500 species described within nine families (two suborders) found worldwide (Tipping 2008).

 Proturans are found world-wide primarily inhabiting soil, leaf litter, moss, and decaying wood.
 They have also been collected in animal burrows, meadows, and agriculture soils.
 One researcher has even collected proturans from the grassy margins of a Chicago freeway.

-A single proturan species has been reported from Orlando, Florida by Ewing in 1940, Acerentulus floridanus.
+A single proturan species was reported from Orlando, Florida by Ewing in 1940, Acerentulus floridanus.
 Undoubtedly, other species, both novel and previously described, will be found in Florida with further investigations of the soil biota.

 The first pair of legs are used as antennae and have many tarsal sensilla and sensory hairs.